Summary of Contents

 - notes that form part of the accounts.

-The accounts submitted are prepared in accordance with generally accepted accounting principles (such as the IPSASs) and in accordance with any instructions issued by the controller and accountant general in consultation with the Auditor-General and state the basis of accounting use in the preparation and identify any significant departures and the reasons for the departure.
+The accounts submitted are prepared in accordance with generally accepted accounting principles (such as the IPSASs) and in accordance with any instructions issued by the controller and accountant-general in consultation with the auditor-general, state the basis of accounting used in the preparation, and identify any significant departures and the reasons for the departure.

 1.2.
 CLOSURE OF ACCOUNTS